vicengs/react-portfolio/README.md

 ## Description

-A React website that shows my proferssional work.
+A React website that shows my professional work.

 ## Built with